 9. Outdoor Research Vigor Midweight Sensor Liner Gloves

-They are lightweight and have some stretch to help in the movement of your hand while providing a snug fit.
+They are lightweight and have some stretch to help move your hand while providing a snug fit.

-These outdoor research liners come in with a very nice fit and they also have breathable and moisture-wicking abilities.
-The quick-drying fleece material that is used in making them comes in handy for different kinds of use.
+These outdoor research liners come in with a very nice fit, and they also have breathable and moisture-wicking abilities.
+The quick-drying fleece material used in making them comes in handy for different kinds of use.

-These liners feature an active temp technology that makes them great for high output activities.
-They work with adjusting your climatic conditions in accordance with the environmental changes so they can keep you comfortable in different kinds of conditions.
+These liners feature an active temp technology that makes them great for high-output activities.
+They work with adjusting your climatic conditions per the environmental changes so they can keep you comfortable in different kinds of conditions.

 Highlighted Features: